Instant Pot Pulled Pork

 Okay here’s the thing.
 IT’S UP TO YOU!
 The classic choice is a pork shoulder or a pork butt.
 Oddly enough, they’re nearly the same thing…don’t know what genius came up with the names, but it is what it is.
 They are a little bit different, but there’s a good chance that you’re going to find one or the other at your grocery store, not both.
 Either one will work great for this recipe.
 I always use pork shoulder or pork butt when I’m using my smoker to make pulled pork, or when I’m serving a crowd.
 Because it really is the best and tastiest choice.

 The next most common choice is a pork loin.
 Pork loin is more lean — there is less fat marbling.
 It will be slightly more dry, but it is a lower calorie option.
 It will still pull apart just fine, but might not fall apart quite as easily as a pork shoulder or pork butt will.
 A pork loin is usually my go-to when I’m only serving my family.
+I love to make a pork loin roast in my Instant Pot, too.
+I cook it medium rare, and serve it sliced with the delicious pan juices.
+It turns out perfectly every time.

 The third option is a pork tenderloin.
 To be fair, I wouldn’t really typically consider or recommend a pork tenderloin for pulled pork.
 It’s a more expensive cut and shines on its own (try this spice rubbed pork tenderloin, it is amazing!).
 HOWEVER, my Shipt shopper brought me one by accident on the day I was shooting this recipe, so I ran with it.
 Not surprisingly, it was delicious!
 Still wouldn’t be my first choice for pulled pork, but I wanted you to know that it works.